Aninstance/zws-wordpress-contacts-database/readme.txt

 == Installation ==

+Note: We do sell installation, configuration and support services.
+If you'd be interested in hiring us to get this up and running for you, please get in touch at: https://www.zaziork.com/contact/

 To install search for "ZWS Contacts Database" in the WordPress Plugins Directory, then click the "Install Now" button.
 [Not yet published in the WordPress directory].

 When it's installed, simply activate, then navigate to the Settings page to update the defaults to your liking.